 Advantages of Dental Bridges

 - Takes a shorter time to be fixed compared to implants

 Bridge is the last option one has when it comes to replacing lost teeth.
-It constitutes of two or more crowns attached to the teeth on its opposite sides.
-Here abutment or anchoring teeth hold the bridge in place and gives it all the support it needs.
+It constitutes two or more crowns attached to the teeth on its opposite sides.
+Here abutment or anchoring teeth hold the bridge in place and give it all the support it needs.
 Dental bridges can use natural teeth or implants to be fixed in position.

-From the above comprehensive explanations of the options you have it is clear that it all depends with you, the patient.
+From the above comprehensive explanations of the options you have, it is clear that it all depends with you, the patient.
 However, you should understand that all these methods are prosthetic and only try to do what the natural teeth used to do.